-To further diversify and strengthen our overall channel penetration and presence, we have been expanding our relationship with and sales to well-established specialty offline home appliance malls such as Gome.
-In addition, we have increased our overall points of sales, particularly through cooperation with various O2O outlets of major e-commerce retailers such as JD, as well as established strategic partnership with retail leaders such as Hunan Friendship & Apollo Commercial Co.
-Ltd., all of which are expected to increase our endpoints of sales and overall consumer awareness of our brand, products and concept.
+To further diversify and strengthen our overall channel penetration and presence, we have increased our overall points of sales, particularly through cooperation with various O2O outlets of major e-commerce retailers such as JD, as well as established strategic partnership with leading domestic home design enterprises such as KUKA, all of which are expected to increase our end-points of sales and overall consumer awareness of our brand, products and concept.

 We are also developing our overseas business by upgrading channels, diversifying our operation model and expanding product categories.
 Since the second half of 2021, we have cooperated with renowned agents in Germany, Singapore and Northern Europe to transform part of our overseas channels from small distributors into high-quality international sales agents.
 We plan to optimize our overseas business operation by leveraging their local resources, channel development, online and offline marketing and after sale service.
-Following the successful opening of our first self-operated store on U.S. Amazon in August 2021, we launched our self-operated Amazon stores in Italy, Germany and France in the first half of 2022, and are to launch more online stores on European Amazon and will introduce additional sweeper robot products in the near future.
+Following the successful opening of our first self-operated store on U.S. Amazon in August 2021, we launched our self-operated Amazon stores in Italy, Germany and France in the first half of 2022.
+In September 2022, we showcased a number of our new products at IFA 2022 in Berlin, marking our first appearance at one of the world's most significant technology marketplaces for the consumer and electronic industries.
+We further expanded product categories, such as air conditioners, washing machines, and refrigerators to Northern Europe, and water purifiers, smart door locks to Southeast Asia.